 - When is Inequality Detrimental to Growth? - Perspectives from a Novel Cross-Country Approach, joint work with Michael Binder.

-- Regional Convergence at the County Level - The Impact of Commuting,
+- Regional Convergence at the County Level: The Role of Commuters,

 joint work with Sebastian Kripfganz.